The best independent guide to Ericeira

 The Largo de Sao Sebastiao viewpoint

-If you are planning a summer holiday to Ericeira always book accommodation well in advance, and this is true for the whole of Portugal.
+If you are planning a summer holiday to Ericeira, always book accommodation well in advance, and this is true for the whole of Portugal.
 The weather is suitable for spending time on the beach from May until the end of September.
-For a guide to the best hotels and hostels in Ericeira please click here, or for last minute offers please see below:

 The Pescadores beach, at the centre of Ericeira

 Ribeira d’Ilhas is considered as the best surfing beach of Ericeira and is 2km north of the town.
-The Ribeira d’Ilhas beach provides consistent powerful waves and is where most surfers head for a day in the water.
+The Ribeira d’Ilhas beach provides consistent and powerful waves, and is where most surfers head for a day in the water.